beeware/toga/docs/reference/api/hardware/geolocation.rst

     declared, this will impact on the precision available in geolocation results.
 If you want to track location while the app is in the background, you must also define the permission ``android.permission.ACCESS_BACKGROUND_LOCATION``.

+* On macOS, there is no distinction between "background" permissions and "while-running" permissions.

+* On iOS, requesting permission to track location in the background will always require 2 interactions from the user - an initial request to use geolocation while the app is running, then a second request to use location in the background.
+If you call :meth:`~toga.hardware.Geolocation.request_background_permission()` before any permissions have been confirmed, the user will be asked immediately for geolocation permissions while the app is running; the request for background tracking will be deferred until the first attempt to use location in the background, or a second call to :meth:`~toga.hardware.Geolocation.request_background_permission()`.
+Background location tracking will not be permitted unless the user allows geolocation "always" while the app is running.
+If they only allow "once off" permission, requests for background processing will be ignored.

 Reference
 ---------